The Minneapolis Millerettes

 “ THERE’S NO CRYING IN BASEBALL! "

-We’ve all heard that famous line spoken by Tom Hanks (as Jimmy Dugan) in the classic, “A League of Their Own”, a 1992 film directed by Penny Marshall.
-In addition to Hanks, the film also starred Geena Davis and Madonna.
+We’ve all heard that famous line spoken by Tom Hanks (as Jimmy Dugan) in the 1992 classic film A League of Their Own.
+In addition to Hanks, the film also starred Geena Davis, Madonna, Rosie O’Donnell and was directed by Penny Marshall.

-Even though the story in “A League of Their Own” is fictionalized, the film chronicles the first season of the very real ALL American Girls Professional Baseball league (AAGPBL) which existed from 1943 - 1954.
+Based on a true story, A League of Their Own chronicles the first season of the very real All-American Girls Professional Baseball league (AAGPBL) which existed from 1943 - 1954.

 Rockford Peaches (Illinois)